velour/mid/README.md

 	make CC=gcc LD=gcc

-If you don't want to build SDL 2.0 (it's kind of a pain to build all of SDL on Windows, due to the various dependencies), you can use SDL 1.2 by setting the SDLVER environment variable to 1 before running "build".
+If you don't want to build SDL 2.0 (it's kind of a pain to build all of SDL on Windows, due to the various dependencies), you can use SDL 1.2 by setting the SDLVER variable to 1:

+	make SDLVER=1